dennnnise/Ada-Essay-Questions/README.md

 Question 3

-Sometimes I wake up in the morning wanting to crawl into a hole of deep saddness for everything that is happening in the world.
-Everything from natural disasters, DACA (Deferred Action for Childhood Arrivals) being threatened, the acts of violenece towards people of color that happen every day, racism, and more-- it all makes it easy for me to feel pessimistic about the world.
+There are times when I wake up in the morning wanting to crawl into a hole of deep saddness for everything that is happening in the world.
+Everything from natural disasters, DACA (Deferred Action for Childhood Arrivals) being threatened, the acts of violenece towards people of color that happen every day, racism, and more--it all makes it easy for me to feel pessimistic about the world.
 It makes it hard for me to dream of a better place because the United States of America has not been a great place for many people.
-But at the same time, people waking up every morning to go to work to feed their families, the people who risk their lives and safety for their loved ones or for themselves give strength and give me hope.
+But at the same time, organizations like Ada working to make spaces more inclusive, and making it possible for people to achieve their desires give me a lot of hope and strength.
+Reading Ada's mission statement encouraged me to step out of my comfort zone, and I will contribute to it by remaining open to learning and working with people that are different than me.

+Another way that I will contribute to Ada's mission statement is by learning new skillsets that will enable me to have a voice in Tech, which is mostly made up of white males.
+There needs to be diversity in Tech because the people who use the techonology are diverse.
+Actually, I am recently inspired by Fenty Beauty by Rihanna.
+She created a collection of beauty products for all different shades and personalities.
+Her ad campaign is made up of models that are diverse in attitude and skin color.
+A woman of color made beauty prooducts for women of color.
+There needs to be more of that in the Tech industry as well, where people of color are also contributing to projects that will be used by humans of all different bakcgrounds.

 My parents are immigrants from Mexico, and I feel a sense of responisbilty to care for them.
-I feel a sense of responsibilty to make them proud and take advantage of the opportunities that I have to have a voice in places that are not "meant" for me.
-I want to be able to work on projects that are designed by mainly white males because a lot of technology is used by people who do not fit that category.
+I feel a sense of responsibilty to make them proud and take advantage of the opportunities that allow me to have a voice in places that are not "meant" for me.
+Ada's mission statement gives me confidence in that hope.
+I want to be able to provide for my family.

 Question 4
 There are a lot of mistakes that I have made, especially the ones I took before entering college and during my first couple of years.
 I have always been a shy person and sometimes that holds me back.
 Before applying to college, I was not sure I wanted to go.
 I was always a good student and felt like that was the path I should take.
 It would make my educators and family proud, but if I were to do it again, I would look for mentors, and take advantage of resources.
 If I could speak to my younger self, I would say to believe that I can.
 I would tell myself to dream big.
 I have made the mistake of